tanin47/tanin47.github.io/_posts/2018-09-10-parallelise-tests-in-sbt-on-circle-ci.md

 category: technical
 ---

 In my previous post on [parallelising tests in SBT](https://tanin.nanakorn.com/technical/2018/07/04/parallelise-tests-in-sbt.html), it doesn't work well in practice or, at least, on CircleCI.
 The main disadvantage is that it doesn't balance the tests by their run time.
+Balancing tests by their run time would reduce the total time significantly.

 CircleCI offers the command-line tool, named [circleci](https://circleci.com/docs/2.0/parallelism-faster-jobs/), obviously, for splitting tests.
 One mode of splitting is splitting tests based on how long individual tests take.
 If `scala_test_classnames` contains a list of test classes, we can split using `circleci tests split --split-by=timings --timings-type=classname scala_test_classnames`.
 The output is a list of test classes that should be run according to the machine numbered `CIRCLE_NODE_INDEX` out of the `CIRCLE_NODE_TOTAL` machines. `circleci` conveniently reads these two env variables automatically.